David Gibson (musician): David Gibson (1988)

+Later work

-The follow-up release,"Rhythm Method," came out on Black Market Records in early 1990.
+The follow-up release, Rhythm Method, came out on Black Market Records in early 1990.
 However, the A&M distribution deal was no longer in place, and the album had minimal impact.

 Over the next few years, Gibson's music was featured heavily on several TV shows across the US, Canada, the UK and France.

 In 1996, "I Don't Know", a Gibson/Uhrig-penned song that was recorded by Escapade from Chicago.
 Several DJ's issued various mixes of the track and it became a breakout hit, particularly in dance clubs, during the summer of 1997.
 The track charted in Billboard Magazine and appeared on several dance mix compilations.

 Gibson released an album of new songs, "Life Lines" in December 2020.